Biomass carbon calculator consultation

 Biomass can only be considered a low carbon, sustainable energy solution when it can be evidenced that significant GHG emission savings are delivered on a lifecycle basis, considering emissions released throughout the entire supply chain.
 It is therefore important that the lifecycle emissions of biomass are calculated and reported both accurately and transparently.

 Drax is committed to taking a leading role in the lifecycle emission reporting of biomass.
 We aim to deliver transparent and accurate reporting of our own supply chain emissions and wish to encourage and facilitate improved reporting across the entire industry.
-As a contribution towards delivering these objectives, Drax has developed the ‘Drax Biomass Carbon Calculator’.
+As a contribution towards delivering these objectives, Drax developed the ‘Drax Biomass Carbon Calculator’.

 The Biomass Carbon Calculator